 Love does not have a manipulative agenda, Love does not demand respect but shows respect, Love always prevails even in the darkest hour.
 If what you are calling Love has the characteristics of controlling, manipulative, and aggression then this is not Love at all but the very opposite of it! -Nikki Stone

-- One in four women will be a victim of domestic violence in their lifetime
+- One in four women will be a victim of domestic abuse in their lifetime

-- About two in five of all victims of domestic violence are men
+- About two in five of all victims of domestic abuse are men

 - One incident of domestic violence is reported to the police every minute.